Principles of personal data processing

 The controller monitors its site and facility with a CCTV system that keeps temporary video recordings.

 Information gathered from Google Analytics cookies used to analyse site traffic and remarketing purposes are sent to Google, which is headquartered in the USA (a third country).
-Google complies with the conditions for the system of transmitting personal data between the EU and the USA in business matters called Privacy Shield, which is demonstrated by complying with the relevant personal data protection principles laid down in the Privacy Shield agreement.
-The same applies to the Google Analytics service.
-Google Analytics also meets security standards thanks to ISO 27001 certification.
-ISO 27001 is one of the most recognised standards worldwide and confirms that Google Analytics systems comply with personal data protection regulations.
+The transfer of personal data to these companies is based on standard contractual clauses.
 Google uses such information for the purposes of evaluating the use of websites and creating activity reports from such sites for the controller.
 The information is also used to provide other services related to activity on the site and the use of the Internet in general.
 Google may provide such information to third parties if required by law or if such third party processes this information for Google.

 The Google Analytics service is an expansion of the related advertising functions provided by Google, specifically: Google Display Network impressions, remarketing (showing content network ads based on viewed products) and extended demographic reports (reporting anonymous demographic data).